Will Horton and Sonny Kiriakis

 Will Horton and Sonny Kiriakis are fictional characters from the American daytime drama Days of Our Lives.
 They are notable for the first male-male wedding in US daytime drama history, and for being Days of Our Lives first same-sex supercouple.
-The couple was originally portrayed by actors Chandler Massey as Will and Freddie Smith as Sonny, who brought acclaimed popularity to the pairing.
+The couple was originally portrayed by Chandler Massey as Will and Freddie Smith as Sonny, who brought acclaimed popularity to the pairing.

-Actor Guy Wilson took over playing Will from January 2014 to October 2015 – with his tenure including the characters' engagement and wedding, and Will's death – and then Massey returned to the role in September 2017, when Will was found to be alive after all, after fan outrage at Will's death led to the show reversing it.
+Guy Wilson took over playing Will from January 2014 to October 2015 – with his tenure including the characters' engagement and wedding, and Will's death – and then Massey returned to the role in September 2017, when Will was found to be alive, after fan outrage of Will's death led to the show reversing the decision.
 Massey played Will again as a show regular for three years through to September 2020, when Will and Sonny exited the show together.

 In September 2021, Will and Sonny featured in the spin-off show Days of Our Lives: Beyond Salem, a one week limited series, in which the role of Sonny was recast with actor Zach Tinker, with Massey again as Will.
-Both actors re-appeared as the couple in the subsequent spin-off Days of Our LIves: A Very Salem Christmas in December 2021; and then Will and Sonny returned to the main show in March 2022, with Tinker debuting as Sonny on the parent show, and Massey appearing in a recurring capacity as Will.
-Will and Sonny exited again in February 2023.
+Both actors re-appeared as the couple in the subsequent spin-off Days of Our Lives: A Very Salem Christmas in December 2021; and then Will and Sonny returned to the main show in March 2022, with Tinker debuting as Sonny on the parent show, and Massey appearing in a recurring capacity as Will.
+The pairing exited again in February 2023.

 On internet message boards and in the soap media, the couple is sometimes referred to by the portmanteau "WilSon" (for Will and Sonny).
 Will is the son of Lucas and Sami and Sonny is the son of Justin and Adrienne.